- Return on Security

 Both fields are hard to get into and even harder to become an expert in

-With public valuations dropping, capital being more scrutinized, and fewer deals happening in the broader markets at the time of writing this (late 2022), there's no better time than to get smarter on your investing thesis.
+With public valuations dropping over 2022 and 2023, capital being scrutinized, and fewer deals happening in the broader markets when writing this (late 2022), there's no better time to get smarter on your investing thesis.

 Private and public markets, macroeconomic forces, and the state of current global affairs affect everything and everyone.
-If you're not looking at these global puts and takes, you might miss something.
+You might miss something if you're not looking at these global puts and takes.

 This is a guide for both the seasoned investor and those new to the game.